metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 - `alibaba` (Attributes) Alibaba configures this store to sync secrets using Alibaba Cloud provider (see [below for nested schema](#nestedatt--spec--provider--alibaba))
 - `aws` (Attributes) AWS configures this store to sync secrets using AWS Secret Manager provider (see [below for nested schema](#nestedatt--spec--provider--aws))
 - `azurekv` (Attributes) AzureKV configures this store to sync secrets using Azure Key Vault provider (see [below for nested schema](#nestedatt--spec--provider--azurekv))
+- `bitwardensecretsmanager` (Attributes) BitwardenSecretsManager configures this store to sync secrets using BitwardenSecretsManager provider (see [below for nested schema](#nestedatt--spec--provider--bitwardensecretsmanager))
 - `chef` (Attributes) Chef configures this store to sync secrets with chef server (see [below for nested schema](#nestedatt--spec--provider--chef))
 - `conjur` (Attributes) Conjur configures this store to sync secrets using conjur provider (see [below for nested schema](#nestedatt--spec--provider--conjur))
 - `delinea` (Attributes) Delinea DevOps Secrets Vaulthttps://docs.delinea.com/online-help/products/devops-secrets-vault/current (see [below for nested schema](#nestedatt--spec--provider--delinea))